 COVID-19 Community Engagement Request for Services - December 2020

 This Request for Services closed on December 28, 2020.
 After a review of applications received, the deadline was extended to January 11, 2021 for proposals reaching American Indian and LGBTQ communities only.
 Altogether, MDH received more than 130 complete applications.
-The applications were reviewed by a committee of about 25 reviewers, including representatives from Minnesota’s cultural councils, American Indian council and disability council, community leaders, and state staff.
+The applications were reviewed by a committee of 23 reviewers, including representatives from Minnesota’s cultural councils, American Indian council and disability council, community leaders, and state staff.
 Proposals were scored based on the criteria listed in the Request for Services.

 MDH and the review committee were sincerely impressed with the quality of proposals received.
 However, the $7 million requested by applicants greatly exceeded the $1.5 million available.
 MDH regretfully was unable to award funding to many worthy organizations serving Minnesota communities.